wolfmanjm/kivy-smoothie-host/README.md

        xclip xsel
     sudo apt-get install python3-pip
     sudo pip3 install -U Cython==0.28.2 pillow
-    sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@stable-1.10.1
+    sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@stable

-This installs a known working version of kivy, albeit an older one.
-Newer versions seem to be somewhat unstable on RPI.
+This installs a known working version of kivy.
+Note that dev versions tend to be less stable and may not work.

-*NOTE* if you want to run on an HDMI screen instead of the touch screen, then you need to install  ```sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@stable``` (remember to make sure pillow is installed though).
-This version allows the mouse to work properly.

-On an rpi3b+ it seems the double tap time needs to be increased to be usable..
+On an rpi3b+ (and better) it seems the double tap time needs to be increased to be usable..

     # in file ~/.kivy/config.ini
     [postproc]